nastanford/php_simple/README.md

 # php_simple
-Trying to just build a simple framework with as little code as possible
+Trying to just build a simple framework with as little code as possible.
+If you want to help let me know.

 ## File: httpd-vhosts.conf
 ```